Woman Went Topless To Escape Shoplifting Arrest In Bayonne: Police

 When the officer confronted Pierce, she tried to run but was stopped by the officer.
 Pierce began to struggle, scratching the officer several times and trying to punch him, police said.

-When Pierce tried to run, the officer grabbed her shirt, but Pierce pulled away and slipped out of the garment, according to police.
+When Pierce tried to run again, the officer grabbed her shirt, but Pierce pulled away and slipped out of the garment, according to police.
 She was arrested nearby.

 She has been charged with robbery, resisting arrest and possession of drug paraphernalia.